 [Read an opposing view from Jeff Williams in New OWASP Top 10 Reveals Critical Weakness in Application Defenses.]

-Chris Eng (@chriseng) is vice president of research at Veracode.
+Chris Eng is Chief Research Officer at Veracode.
 Throughout his career, he has led projects breaking, building, and defending software for some of the world's largest companies.
-He is an unabashed supporter of the Oxford comma and hates it when you use the ...
+He is an unabashed supporter of the Oxford comma and hates it when you use the word "ask" as ...
 View Full Bio